 The most regularly used agreement is an Assured Short-hold Tenancy Agreement.
 This agreement will be for an initial fixed term usually of six months, after which the tenancy will lapse automatically into a periodic month-to-month basis unless a further contract by either the tenant or landlord is required.

 What costs are involved, rent & damage deposit?

 One month and a security deposit equivalent to five weeks rent.
 Your deposit will be protected with the Deposit Protection Service.

 What happens when I move into the property?

 Once you have been successful, a date will be set for the tenancy to commence.

-You will visit our office and sign the tenancy agreement.
+Contracts and documents will be sent electronically for signing and keys will then be collected from our office on the start date of the tenancy.
 Monies need to be paid by cash or credit transfer on the day of signing and prior to the property keys being released.

 You will be required to complete a standing order mandate, for rental payments which will be collected on a monthly basis from your bank account on the rent due date.
 This date should be the same as the tenancy start date unless a prior agreement is reached.

 We will take meter readings and contact the relevant utility, council tax and water companies and advise them of your occupation.
 It will be your responsibility to ensure that you are contacted by them within 4 weeks, if not you will then need to contact them directly.

 It will be your responsibility to take out insurance to cover your own contents and personal possessions irrespective of the property type whether house, flat or apartment.
 You can also get a quote from our recommended partner here.